 If you want a stronger sourdough flavor, let your sourdough discard sit for a few days in your fridge before using it to bake.
 The longer the discard sits (within reason), the stronger the sourdough flavor will be.

 Yes, you can!
 To do so, omit the yeast and replace the sourdough discard with active sourdough starter (a 1:1 substitute).
-You may also need to adjust the rise times.
+You will also need to adjust the rise times.

 There are a few things that could cause this.
 First, make sure to shake off the excess water after the boiling step before transferring to the baking sheet.
 Excess water can make the bites sticky.
 Second, if you have excess egg wash pooling beneath the bites, this can make them sticky.
-You only need to use enough egg wash for the toppings to stick to the bites.
+You only need to use enough egg wash for the toppings to stick to the bites (you won't use the full egg).

 Finally, check the type of parchment paper you're using.
 Some are not designed for higher baking temperatures (and we're baking at a high temperature for this recipe!).
 I recommend using this parchment paper or a silicone baking mat (such as a Silpat mat).